 DAC Resolution

-The resolution of ADC is given by the number of bits.
+The resolution of an ADC is given by the number of bits.
 It depicts the number of output levels a DAC can generate.
-The general formula of resolution is:
+The general formula for resolution is:

 Where N represents the number of bits.
 For a 4-bit DAC, the resolution will be 16.

-It is the smallest change that a DAC can produce in the output or we can say that it is a difference between two consecutive voltage levels of DAC.
-It is determined by dividing the reference voltage by 2 raised to the number of bits.
+It is the smallest change that a DAC can produce in the output, or we can say that it is a difference between two consecutive voltage levels of the DAC.
+It is determined by dividing the reference voltage by 2, with power equivalent to the number of bits.

-The reference voltage is also multiplied by a factor i.e is the internal gain of the ADC that depends on the design of the DAC.
+The reference voltage is also multiplied by a factor, i.e., the internal gain of the ADC, which depends on the design of the DAC.

 The resolution and step size are inversely related to each other.
-Increasing the resolution decreases the step size between the output levels that lead to smooth and precise analog output.
+Increasing the resolution decreases the step size between the output levels, which leads to smooth and precise analog output.

 Full-scale Output Voltage

-The maximum voltage that we can attain from a DAC is called full-scale output voltage.
-FSO voltage depends entirely on the number of bits and the reference voltage given to the digital to analog converter.
-It is obtained through
+The maximum voltage that we can attain from a DAC has a name, which is full-scale output voltage.
+The FSO voltage depends entirely on the number of bits and the reference voltage given to the digital-to-analog converter.
+We can obtain this via the following formula:

 Binary Weighted Resistor DAC Working